 The calibration coefficient for the area source model is derived by linear regression of a corrected measured annual mean background benzene concentration versus the modelled uncalibrated area source contribution.
-The measurements were derived from one site within the national automatic hydrocarbon network (London Eltham) and 17 non-automatic hydrocarbon sites.
-The corrected background concentration is derived by subtraction of the modelled contributions from SNAP 3 area sources, point sources and estimated rural benzene from the measured annual mean concentration at automatic and non-automatic pumped tube background monitoring sites.
-Figure 8.5 shows the calibration of the area source model.

-The modelled area source contribution (excluding SNAP 3) was multiplied by the background calibration coefficient to calculate the calibrated area source contribution for each grid square in the country.
-The SNAP 3 area source contribution, point source contributions and regional rural concentration were then added, resulting in a map of total background annual mean benzene concentrations.
+The measurements were derived from one site within the national automatic hydrocarbon network (London Eltham) and 21 non-automatic hydrocarbon sites.
+The corrected background concentration is derived by subtraction of the modelled contributions from SNAP 3 area sources and SNAP 8 shipping, point sources and estimated rural benzene from the measured annual mean concentration at automatic and non-automatic pumped tube background monitoring sites.
+Figure 7.5 shows the calibration of the area source model.
+The modelled area source contribution (excluding SNAP 3) was multiplied by the background calibration coefficient to calculate the calibrated area source contribution, point source contributions and regional rural concentration were then added, resulting in a map of total background annual mean benzene concentrations.